ImperialStrategics/Challenges/README.md

 ### Model Selection & Validation

-We have **relaxed requirements** when it comes to the optimality of the final model because tasks may require high compute power. **We are much more interested in the process of your approach** which should come with developed and explained solutions.
+We have **relaxed requirements** when it comes to the optimality of the final model because tasks may require high compute power. **We are much more interested in the process of your approach**, which should come with developed and explained solutions.

 ### Visualizations & Statistics